mani14301617/FD_CMFB/README.md

 # Fully Differential Amplifier with Common-Mode Feedback (CMFB)

-This project implements a **Fully Differential Operational Transconductance Amplifier (OTA)** with integrated **Common-Mode Feedback (CMFB)** to stabilize the output common-mode voltage.
-The design includes circuit schematics, simulation results, and a common-centroid layout.
+This project implements a **Fully Differential Operational Transconductance Amplifier (OTA)** with integrated **Double Differential Common-Mode Feedback (CMFB)** to stabilize the output common-mode voltage.
+The design includes circuit schematics, simulation results, and a common-centroid layout optimized for matching
 ## 🧑‍💻 Contributors

 - Manikanta Krishnamurthy – 220102059